Herbs de Provence Chicken

 What to serve with herbs de provence chicken?

-When we serve this chicken, we'll often put the chicken thighs into the baking dish (make sure not to get the juice on the crispy skin!) and put the whole thing on the table.
-A big green salad turns this into a light and healthy dinner.
+When we serve this chicken, we’ll often put the chicken thighs into the baking dish (make sure not to get the juice on the crispy skin!) and put the whole thing on the table.
+A big green salad turns this into a light and delicious dinner.
 Here are a few heartier sides that go well with herbs de provence chicken:

 Herbs de Provence Chicken Recipe